The fifth hammer doesn’t contribute beauty and magic by fitting in. The fifth hammer makes a difference by standing out.” – Seth Godin.

 - Listen to the words of your existing customers to know what to use for your new buyers

-Cyndi Lauper, as successful an artist and saleswomen as she is, was given a fair amount of grief when she approached the record companies to sell an album back in 2000, so she decided to stop listening to them, stopped the usual outbound approach where you are beholden to others and decided to change the rules.
+Cyndi Lauper, as successful an artist and saleswomen as she is, was given a fair amount of grief when she approached the record companies to sell an album back in 2000, so she decided to stop ing to them, stopped the usual outbound approach where you are beholden to others and decided to change the rules.

 She realised that the album she wanted to sell had been released on the internet under the Indie label and ‘her people’ were attracted to it like moths to a flame.
 It wasn’t until she was at a concert and decided to sing that same song that she realised the people were singing the words back to her.
 The key was the people had come to her – the power was literally in the voice of the people – the dynamic had been reversed.

 This interview David Meerman Scott did with Cyndi not only tells her story but commercially demonstrates the power of inbound and pull marketing versus outbound and push marketing.We know the model for approaching the buyer is changing – and salespeople have got to also get with the program when it comes to being marketers in addition to having their sales conversations.
-It is about giving and listening.
+It is about giving and ing.
 It is about contribution, context and conviction – the top down layer of my Conscious Selling model.

-LinkedIn and Twitter give us this amazing opportunity to showcase our relevance and listen to the voice of our people, our potential buyers, and act accordingly.
+LinkedIn and Twitter give us this amazing opportunity to showcase our relevance and to the voice of our people, our potential buyers, and act accordingly.